Step 4: Full View

 Should Engineer A include the utility generation mix and rolling blackout risk information in the board report, and at what level of prominence and specificity?

-Include Blackout Warning Prominently in Report Board's choice Include the utility resource planner's rolling blackout warning prominently in the board report, specifying the triggering conditions, the causal mechanism by which solar-without-storage increases grid stress, and the planner's own probability assessment, with prominence proportionate to the public safety significance of the risk
+O1 Include the utility resource planner's rolling blackout warning prominently in the board report, specifying the triggering conditions, the causal mechanism by which solar-without-storage increases grid stress, and the planner's own probability assessment, with prominence proportionate to the public safety significance of the risk Board's choice

 Code Section I.1 places public safety paramount and Code Section II.3.a requires objective, truthful professional reports including all relevant and pertinent information (Completeness and Non-Selectivity principle; Informed Decision-Making Enablement Obligation).
 Competing: the board's mandate to Engineer A may have been scoped narrowly to solar feasibility, and the Trustee Discretion and Deference principle holds that the engineer should not unduly steer client decisions by expanding scope beyond the engagement.